loristns/Kadot/README.md

 [('This', 'is'), ('is', 'an'), ('an', 'example'), ('example', 'text')]
 ```

-And use the word vectorizer to get word relations :
+And use the words vectorizer to get words relations :

 ```python
 >>> large_corpus = """Enter a large text, in preference about history."""